 Number of students accepted for each class: 60

-Minimum GPA: No set minimum, but applicants need a GPA of at least 3.0 to be considered competitive
+Minimum GPA: No set minimum, but above a 3.0 GPA is considered competitive

-What sources of information are utilized by the Admissions Committee in assessing applicants?
+What information is utilized by the Admissions Committee in assessing applicants?

-- Academic performance, particularly in math and sciences
+- Academic performance, particularly in math and science courses

 - Patterns of course withdrawals and course repeats

-- Statements on the PharmCAS Personal Statement and the COP Supplemental Application Personal Questionnaire
+- Statements on the Personal Statement and Program Materials sections of the PharmCAS application.

 - Communication skills as demonstrated during the interview and writing exercises